Samprit74/Nescafe-data_Analysis/README.md

 # 📂 How to Use

 1. Open the dataset in Google Sheets.
-2. Apply formulas as structured above.
+2. Apply formulas exactly as structured above.
-3. Use Pivot Tables for aggregated business reporting.
+3. Use Pivot Tables for aggregated reporting.
 4. Analyze performance gaps and profitability trends.

 ---

-## Author
+## 👤 Author
-Data Analysis Practice Project – Spreadsheet Analytics
+**Data Analysis Practice Project – Spreadsheet Analytics**